sungseh/sungseh/README.md

 👋 Hi, I'm Raymond.

-I am the mythical designer- developer with a few years’ experience leading teams to design and develop technological products.
+I am the mythical designer-developer with a few years’ experience leading teams to design and develop technological products.
 I have a passion for UI/ UX designs and mobile application development using Flutter.
 I love working with dynamic teams to build great products and solve complicated problems.
 With his extensive knowledge of the software development, he has created a range of applications, from business directory app to high-quality banking apps.
 His programming style is creative, thorough,